 Vanity Short Code – A Short Code leased solely to 1 Customer consisting of digits chosen by the Customer

 IntelePeer will grant Customer access to its IntelePeer Customer Portal, or the supporting application protocol interface (“API”), for Customer to enable its telephone numbers obtained from its Atmosphere CPaaS Services (“Messaging Enabled Numbers”), to send and receive any messages delivered via Atmosphere Messaging, and to track delivery analytics provided therein.

 Message Retention Schedule

-For messages transmitted via Atmosphere® Messaging, IntelePeer will retain: (i) the messages in their entirety (message detail record and content) for no longer than thirty (30) days from successful processing to assist with addressing any support or technical issues; and (i) the message detail record for no longer than three (3) years (“Message Retention Schedule”).
+For messages transmitted via Atmosphere Messaging, IntelePeer will retain: (i) the messages in their entirety (message detail record and content) for no longer than thirty (30) days from successful processing to assist with addressing any support or technical issues; and (i) the message detail record for no longer than three (3) years (“Message Retention Schedule”).
 Notwithstanding the Message Retention Schedule, Customer will be solely responsible for retaining any messages or message detail records necessary to ensure its compliance with all applicable laws and with respect to international messaging, retaining affirmative election to engage in communications for a period of six (6) years.

 Restrictions – Short Codes

 Customer may lease or migrate a Short Code pursuant to these terms.
 Given the nature of Short Codes, any of the governing terms may change from time to time without notice.
 Any lease for Short Codes will be set forth in the order, but under no circumstances will be less than a three (3) month Service Term, which auto-renews for an additional three (3) months, until either the Customer or IntelePeer provides notice to the other Party of its intent not to renew such Service Term at least thirty (30) days in advance of the scheduled expiration of the then-current Service Term.